 Why are vaccines so important?

 Vaccines are critical, not only to protect us, but for the health of people around us.
 When we stay healthy, we can’t pass our disease onto others through our runny nose or cough.

 But not everyone can get a vaccine to keep themselves safe.
 So, when enough people are vaccinated, it helps stop the disease spreading, which protects other people who can’t get vaccinated.
 That’s what we call herd immunity.

 For example, you could explain to a child, that grandma or grandpa may not be able to get a vaccine, because the right sort of vaccine – or teacher – isn’t available.
 But when we all get vaccinated, we can stop the disease from reaching our loved ones, so they don’t need the teacher to stay safe.

 Ending disease and getting the pandemic under control

 Even with the rollout of the new vaccine, it’s important children still understand safety measures like social distancing and mask wearing may still be in place for some time yet.
 Since not everyone will be able to get a vaccine right away, these measures will help slow the spread of the virus.

-However, vaccines have severely reduced the spread of many diseases like measles, mumps, rubella, cholera, and polio.
+However, vaccines have greatly reduced the spread of many diseases like measles, mumps, rubella, cholera, and polio.
 It’s even eliminated one – smallpox.
 There’s great hope that the COVID-19 vaccination will be an important step in getting to a new normal, where children can be protected and help protect others.